deekshaxcommits/stackfit-fluttter/README.md

-# 📱 StackFit — Flutter
+# 📱 StackFit — Flutterr

 Welcome to the Flutter frontend for **StackFit**, your all-in-one smart gym tracker.
 Track your workouts, crush your goals, and build consistency — one rep at a time.